Summer Camp 2014

 2:30-3:00: Quiet Band Practice & Snack

-Tuition: Full tuition for a session of camp is $400.
-We offer full and partial financial aid upon request, and no one is turned away for lack of funds.
+Tuition: Full tuition for a session of camp is $450.
+We offer full and partial financial aid upon request, and our goal is that no one is turned away for lack of funds. **PLEASE NOTE: AS OF JULY 11, REMAINING FINANCIAL AID IS EXTREMELY LIMITED AND MAY BE UNAVAILABLE.**

 How to apply